lwilletts/mpvc/README.md

   currently in or has been inside that directory, giving misleading results about the total number of files in the current playlist.
 This is a limitation of mpv.
 - mpvc depends on shell tools.
-If your shell is misconfigured or you are using unusual variants of basic unix tools, mpvc is not guaranteed to work.
+If your shell is misconfigured or you are using unusual variants of basic UNIX tools, mpvc is not guaranteed to work.
 However, all effort has been made to make mpvc as POSIX compliant as possible.

 Check out the Issue Tracker for further improvements to be made.